You must be married by an officiant who is licensed in your province. To verify, click here:

 - a certificate of divorce

-If you were divorced outside of Canada, you will need to provide certain documents to prove that you are no longer married.
-The government needs to validate these documents.
+If you were divorced outside of Canada, you will need to provide a document from your lawyer, certifying that your divorce is valid in Canada.
 This process can take up to 4 weeks.
-You will need to send the following documents to ServiceOntario:

 - marriage licence application form: completed and signed